"To Do" Tasks

 Allows the builder to create fields for use in their service request and item entry.
 Custom fields can be used to track information such as security system code, pets on premises, etc.

-lot number configuration.
+Allows the company to configure the custom lot number configuration.
 The custom lot configuration will appear on all screens instead of just showing the lot number alone.

 The Data Library (DL) organizes and maintains all company-level information that can be pulled for use at the project and lot levels.